Robertfarb/whiteboarding-curriculum/application-materials/linkedin/linkedin.md

 ---

-"Simply put, I love to code.
-The sleuthwork of identifying the source of a bug (especially when the error message is less than helpful).
-The zen-like state of refactoring tests in a massive codebase.
-The excitement of implementing a long-anticipated feature.
-The consistent vacillation between questioning and understanding.
-That is why, as a Software Developer, I took the time and have portfolio projects in Ruby, Rails, Javascript, CSS, HTML5 and React."

----

 "I’m a passionate software developer with the innovative and creative mindset of an entrepreneur.
 I have experience building dynamic web applications in JavaScript, Ruby on Rails, and HTML/CSS.

 I love the battle of developing an idea into existence, and forging the bridge between conceptualization and a tangible, impactful product.
 Programming has been my outlet for problem-solving and creative expression."